Nenotriple/img-txt_viewer/README.md

 _<sup>[1]</sup>These are stand alone tools and/or not available in the Lite version._

 Please see the [✨Tools](https://github.com/Nenotriple/img-txt_viewer/wiki/Tools) section of the wiki for a more comprehensive breakdown of the various features.

+# 🔒 Privacy

+img-txt Viewer is completely private, in every sense of the word.
+- The app runs entirely on your device, so your data stays with you.
+- It does not collect any data, or require an internet connection.

 # 🚩 Requirements